00lhagen/Urban-Heat-Islands/README.md

 **Linux:**

 Please follow the instructions of the QGIS documentation.
-Make sure to install both QGIS3.16 (qgis) and the QGIS GRASS plugin (qgis-plugin-grass).
+Make sure to install both QGIS (qgis) and the QGIS GRASS plugin (qgis-plugin-grass).

 **We have used:**

 QGis version 3.16

 GRASS GIS version 7.8.6